 Getting into NZ Police isn’t a walk in the park – but it’s definitely worth the effort.
 To be accepted into NZ Police training you’ll need to be fit enough to pass the police physical tests, and bright enough to complete a range of assessments.
 You’ll also need to show that you have the right attitude and personal qualities to be a police officer.
 If you think you might not be fit enough, or you have any other doubts about your suitability for the job, the training advice below will help you become a better recruit.
 Follow the advice, and you’ll definitely increase your chances of being accepted into NZ Police training.

-Download this "Preparing for Police Selection" booklet if you've already completed your recruitment application.
-This booklet contains tips and suggestions to help you prepare for your initial testing day, right through to reaching Royal New Zealand Police College (RNZPC).
+Download this "Preparing for Police Selection" booklet, if you've already completed your application.
+This booklet contains tips and suggestions to help you prepare for your initial assessment day, right through to reaching Royal New Zealand Police College (RNZPC).

 Start Straight Away